 Diagnosis is suggested in patients who have microscopic hematuria on urinalysis or recurrent episodes of gross hematuria, particularly if an abnormality of hearing or vision or a family history of chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more is present.

+Serum creatinine level is checked to assess renal function.
 Urinalysis and usually renal biopsy Renal biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
-Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more are done.
+Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more are also done.
 In addition to dysmorphic red blood cells, the urine may contain protein, white blood cells, and casts of various types.
 Nephrotic syndrome occurs rarely.
 No distinguishing histologic changes are seen on light microscopy.
 The diagnosis can be confirmed by any of the following: